Dumi95/flutter_app/README.md

 # flutter_app

-A new Flutter application.（Android Studio创建）
+A new Flutter application.（Android Studio）
 With MaterialApp Scaffold AppBar BottomNavigationBar TabBar Drawer

 ## Getting Started

-项目代码在lib文件中

-AS自动添加的描述：
 This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: